Hashlight-Labs/cli-toolkit/README.md

 };
 ```
 4. `yarn start` to run the CLI toolkit.
+6. Generate wallets in `Wallets -> Generate` menu.
+7. Attach your proxies to wallets in `Wallets -> Proxy` menu.
+It requires to create `proxy.txt` file with proxies in format `ip:port:user:pass`
+8. Go to `Fractal -> Claim testnet tokens` menu to claim the Fractal Testnet tokens.
+You can select wallets and delay between claims.
+9. Go to `Fractal -> Mint testnet BRC20 tokens` menu to mint BRC-20 tokens.
+You can select wallets and delay between mints.

 ### Database
 All your data is stored in `db.json` file.
 Make backup of this file to avoid losing your seeds and other data.